wpaxiom/cartick/readme.txt

 == Features ==
 - **Instant Add-to-Cart:** Enable customers to add products to their cart instantly, without the need to navigate away from the current page.
 - **Sticky Cart:** Keep the cart icon visible as customers scroll, ensuring easy access to their shopping cart at all times.
-- **Menu Cart(Upcoming):** Display a summary of the cart in the website menu, allowing customers to view and manage items effortlessly.
+- **Menu Cart:** Display a summary of the cart in the website menu, allowing customers to view and manage items effortlessly.
 - **Off-Canvas Cart(Upcoming):** Create a sleek off-canvas cart that slides in from the side, providing a convenient way for customers to review their selections.

 == Installation ==